J. E. B. Stuart: Yellow Tavern and death

-He suffered great pain as an ambulance took him to Richmond to await his wife's arrival at the home of Dr. Charles Brewer, his brother-in-law.
+Stuart suffered great pain as an ambulance took him to Richmond to await his wife's arrival at the home of Dr. Charles Brewer, his brother-in-law.
 As he was being driven from the field in an ambulance wagon, Stuart noticed disorganized ranks of retreating men and called out to them his last words on the battlefield: "Go back, go back, and do your duty, as I have done mine, and our country will be safe.
 Go back, go back!
 I had rather die than be whipped."

 Stuart ordered his sword and spurs be given to his son.
-As his aide Major McClellan left his side, Confederate President Jefferson Davis came in, took General Stuart's hand, and asked, "General, how do you feel?"
+As his aide Major McClellan left his side, Confederate President Jefferson Davis came in, took Stuart's hand, and asked, "General, how do you feel?"
 Stuart answered "Easy, but willing to die, if God and my country think I have fulfilled my destiny and done my duty."
 His last whispered words were: "I am resigned; God's will be done."

 He died at 7:38 p.m. on May 12, the following day, before Flora Stuart reached his side.
 He was 31 years old.
 Stuart was buried in Richmond's Hollywood Cemetery.
 Upon learning of Stuart's death, General Lee is reported to have said that he could hardly keep from weeping at the mere mention of Stuart's name and that Stuart had never given him a bad piece of information.
 John Huff, the private who had fatally wounded Stuart, was killed in action just a few weeks later at the Battle of Haw's Shop.

 Flora wore the black of mourning for the remainder of her life, and never remarried.
 She lived in Saltville, Virginia, for 15 years after the war, where she opened and taught at a school in a log cabin.
 She worked from 1880 to 1898 as principal of the Virginia Female Institute in Staunton, Virginia, a position for which Robert E. Lee had recommended her before his death ten years earlier.
 In 1907, the institute was renamed Stuart Hall School in her honor.
 Upon the death of her daughter Virginia, from complications in childbirth in 1898, Flora resigned from the institute and moved to Norfolk, Virginia, where she helped Virginia's widower, Robert Page Waller, in raising her grandchildren.

 She died in Norfolk on May 10, 1923, after striking her head in a fall on a city sidewalk.
 She is buried alongside her husband and their daughter, Little Flora, in Hollywood Cemetery in Richmond.